Does Your Body Need a Break?

 3. You're having trouble sleeping.

-You should be exhausted after going hard day after day.
-But if that fatigue still isn't enough to give you some quality shut-eye, you'd be better served by a recovery-pace walk than another high-energy virtual cycling class.
 "Overtraining can put your mind and body on high alert and in a constant state of restlessness", says Penhollow.
 And it sets you up for difficulties falling asleep, restlessness during sleep and less sleep overall, a report in Frontiers in Physiology indicates.

 Considering that sleep may actually be the single most important factor in exercise recovery, according to a review published in the International Journal of Sports Medicine, prioritising it over your seventh workout of the week is actually more likely to help you progress in the long run.